310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dear_me_before_i_became_a_ninja.md

 {% endbubble %}

 ## Translation Notes
+Originally, the title was *katsute no boku e* (かつての『ぼく』へ), lit.
+“To who I once was”.
+However, to convey the significance of the pronoun used, we chose to translate it like this.
+Explanation is in the translation note below:

 [^1]: He refers to his past self with *boku* instead of *sessha*, the first-person pronoun Shinobu usually uses. *boku* is a common first-person pronoun for boys, but *sessha* is a first-person pronoun specifically known to be used by ninjas.
 [^2]: Tsudzura (葛籠): A traditional Japanese lacquer wicker basket made with bamboo and lined with Japanese washi paper.
 It comes with a lid and is shaped like a box.